pamanes/DevToolingInstallScripts/README.md

 	Run in terminal **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned**
-        Make sure all ps1 files are unblocked: Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File Right-click the install file, for example **run-install-sql2019.ps1** and click Run with Powershell
+        Make sure all ps1 files are unblocked: Get-ChildItem "C:\Path\To\DevToolingInstallScripts" -Recurse | Unblock-File Right-click the install file, for example **run-install-sql2019.ps1** and click Run with Powershell If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again

 # Install Option #2 (execute run-install*.ps1 files manually)